kgruiz/to-zsh/README.md

 Usage:
-  to <keyword>                       Navigate to saved shortcut to --add, -a <keyword> <path>      Save new shortcut to --rm,  -r <keyword>             Remove existing shortcut to --list, -l                      List all shortcuts to --print-path, -p <keyword>      Print stored path only
+  to <keyword>                       Navigate to saved shortcut to --add, -a <keyword> <path>      Save new shortcut to --add <path>                    Save shortcut using directory name to --rm,  -r <keyword>             Remove existing shortcut to --list, -l                      List all shortcuts to --print-path, -p <keyword>      Print stored path only